Product

 • Revenue churn: Percentage of revenue lost

-Typically, when you hear about SaaS companies talk about their “churn rate”, they’re talking about customer churn (i.e. the percentage of customers they lose monthly).
+Typically, when you hear SaaS companies talk about their “churn rate,” they’re talking about customer churn (i.e., the percentage of customers they lose monthly).

 But revenue churn is equally, if not more important.

-Customer churn only accounts for customers who’ve completely cancelled their account (i.e. they’re not paying you any money at all anymore).
-Revenue churn includes revenue lost from cancelled customers, downgrades, and other lost monthly revenue.
+Customer churn only accounts for customers who’ve completely canceled their account (i.e., they’re not paying you any money at all anymore).
+Revenue churn includes revenue lost from canceled customers, downgrades, and other lost monthly revenue.

-(# of cancelled customers in the last 30 days / Active customers 30 days ago) * 100
+Customer Churn = (# of cancelled customers in the last 30 days / Active customers 30 days ago) x 10

 If you use Baremetrics, you can see a breakout of what makes up your churn.
 For instance, we show you customer churn broken down by cancellations and unpaid customers.